Configuration Parameters

 # drweb-ctl cfset -a LinuxFirewall.RuleSet1 'url_category in (Terrorism) : Block as _match'

-To remove them from the set of rules, you also need to execute two commands, as it is shown in the example above.
+To remove them from the set of rules, run two commands, as shown in the example above.

 Default set of rules

-By default, the following sets of rules for blocking are specified:
+By default, the following set of rules for blocking is specified:

 RuleSet0 =